apache/skywalking-banyandb/docs/installation/cluster.md

 - `node-host-provider=ip` : The OS's the first non-loopback active IP address(IPv4) is registered as the host part in the address.
 - `node-host-provider=flag` : `node-host` is registered as the host part in the address.

-## Etcd Client Authentication
+## Etcd Authentication

-etcd supports through tls certificates and RBAC based authentication for both clients to server communication.
-This section is intended to help users set up authentication in etcd client.
+`etcd` supports through tls certificates and RBAC-based authentication for both clients to server communication.
+This section tends to help users set up authentication for BanyanDB.

-### Client-to-server authentication with username/password
+### Authentication with username/password

 The etcd user can be setup by the [etcd authentication guide](https://etcd.io/docs/v3.5/op-guide/authentication/)